Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Refactor the Greeting App

-With your Greeting App built, you will learn to 'think in React' by breaking down your small `App` into components and refactoring it to use them.
+With your Greeting App, you will learn to 'think in React' by breaking down your small `App` into components and refactoring it to use them.

 You built your first app and it’s looking and working great.
 Currently, it’s using the class-based component approach, but you will refactor it to achieve a few things: